rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

  /^HDMI[0-9]+$/
  ```

+The `autoLowLatencyModeCapable`  API requires `use` access to the `xrn:firebolt:capability:inputs:hdmi` capability.

 Changing this property turns on/off the underlying auto low latency mode advertisement in any HDMI port E-EDID of version >= v2.0.

 To change the property: